 You are seeking a job and want to make an impression with your resume.
-You saw that resumes these days have QR Codes and so you decided to add one.
+You have noticed a QR Code on resumes these days and have decided to add one.
 I would like to stop you right there.
-Here are three questions that you need to ask before you proceed with the idea:
+Here are some questions that you need to ask before you proceed with the idea:

 A QR Code is a 2D barcode that connects users from print media to dynamic online content.
-It can easily be scanned using a QR Code scanning application on a smartphone.
-It will make sense on a resume if:
+One can easily scan it using a QR Code scanning app on a smartphone.
+A QR Code on resume makes sense if:

-- Vcard QR Code, which allows them to save your contact information on their phones)
+i.
+Vcard QR Code: It allows them to save your contact information on their phones

-- App Store QR Code, which allows them to see a mobile app that you have created
+ii.
+App Store QR Code: It makes them see a mobile app that you have created

-A QR Code is a technology tool to make it easy for users to access information.
-You need to figure out what is that information that your prospective employer might need but is not critical enough (or technically impossible) to be added directly.
+A QR Code is a technology tool that makes it easier for users to access information.
+You need to figure out the information that your prospective employer might need but is not critical enough (or technically impossible) to be added directly.
 Here are a few examples:

-- Link to your Linkedin profile that has additional information such as references, testimonials, etc.
+2. Link to your Linkedin profile that has additional information such as references and testimonials

-- Links to creative material such as articles, designs, music, mobile apps, or videos
+3. Links to your creative material such as articles, designs, music, mobile apps, or videos

 (Logo Image Source: Uvhaa Website)

-3. How to I create the right one?
+D. How do I create the right QR Code?

-QR Codes can be generated using an online QR Code Generator such as Scanova.
-To create the right one for your resume, you need to figure out the following:
+QR Codes can be generated using an online QR Code Generator for resume such as Scanova.
+To create the right QR Code for resume, you need to figure out the following:

-- Type of QR Code: You have a choice of 16 QR Code types including URL, Contact Information, App Store, Youtube, and LinkedIn
+1. Type of QR Code: You have a choice of multiple QR Code types including Website URL, Vcard Profile, Rich Text, App Store, Image, and PDF

-- Edit-ability: Do you want to edit the QR Code without the need to reprint or resend your resumes?
-If so, create a dynamic QR Code
+2. Edit-ability: Do you want to edit the QR Code without the need to reprint or resend your resumes?
+If so, create a Dynamic QR Code

-- Custom QR Code: Do you want to create a QR Code that speaks about you or lets your prospective employer know where the QR Code will lead to?
-If so, create a custom or designer QR Code
+3. Custom QR Code: Do you want to create a QR Code that speaks about you?
+Or lets your prospective employer know where the QR Code will lead to?
+If so, go for a custom or designer QR Code

-- Scan Tracking: Is tracking number of scans important to you?
-If so, ensure that you create a dynamic QR Code
+4. Scan Tracking: Is tracking number of scans important to you?
+If so, ensure that you create a Dynamic QR Code